 Most of us have access to a lot of the data we’ve been discussing, but it lives in silos that prevent us from taking action on it.
 Even most advanced account-based marketing teams are still downloading spreadsheets from their CRM, marketing automation tool, and intent sources.
 They then have to consolidate, clean, and upload all that data back to another tool in order to use it.
 This can take days to weeks to do and by the time everything has been sorted out, your competition has already engaged the account.

-Whether you build something yourself or use an account-based marketing platform, you success is dependent on how quickly you can ingest these different account signals and consolidate them into a single view.
+Whether you build something yourself or use account-based marketing software, you success is dependent on how quickly you can ingest these different account signals and consolidate them into a single view.

 3. Weaponize Your Account Intelligence

 One of the challenges we hear most is, “what do I do with all this data” and “I don’t know what to do with the intent signals.”
 It’s easy to get the data, it’s harder to get it all into a single view that makes sense, and it’s even harder to make the data actionable.

 What you need are rules of engagement: dynamic triggers that move accounts in and out of campaigns based on the fit, intent, relationship, and engagement signals they’re showing.